petri-labs/mokita/networks/genesis-validators.md

 1. **Gentxs must be submitted by End of Day UTC on June 11.**
-2. We highly recommend only experienced validators who have run on past Cmokis SDK chains and have participated in a genesis ceremony before become genesis validators on Mokisis.
+2. We highly recommend only experienced validators who have run on past Cmokis SDK chains and have participated in a genesis ceremony before become genesis validators on Mokita.
-3. All Mokisis validators should be expected to be ready to participate active operators of the network.
-As explained in the [Mokisis: A Hub AMM](https://medium.com/mokita/mokita-a-hub-amm-c4c12788f94c) post, Mokisis is intended to be a fast iterating platform that regularly add new features and modules through software upgrades.
+3. All Mokita validators should be expected to be ready to participate active operators of the network.
+As explained in the [Mokita: A Hub AMM](https://medium.com/mokita/mokita-a-hub-amm-c4c12788f94c) post, Mokita is intended to be a fast iterating platform that regularly add new features and modules through software upgrades.
 A precise timeline for upgrade schedules does not exist, but validators are expected to be ready to upgrade the network potentially as frequently as a monthly basis early on.
-Furthermore, Mokisis intends to adopt many new custom low-level features such as threshold decryption, custom bridges, and price oracles.
+Furthermore, Mokita intends to adopt many new custom low-level features such as threshold decryption, custom bridges, and price oracles.
 Some of these future upgrades may require validators to run additional software beyond the normal node software, and validators should be